Martinomagnifico/reveal.js-multimodal/README.md

 ```

 ### Styling
-The styling of Multimodal is automatically inserted **when the multimodal folder is manually copied** to the Reveal.js plugin folder.
+The styling of Multimodal is automatically inserted **when the multimodal folder is manually (or automatically) copied** to the Reveal.js plugin folder.

-If you **import** reveal.js-multimodal from npm, you will need to **import** the CSS file yourself.
+**BUT**: If you are using a bundler like Webpack or Parcel, that uses **import**, you will also need to **import** the CSS file yourself.
 Depending on your setup this can be something like this:

 ```
 import 'reveal.js-multimodal/plugin/multimodal/multimodal.css';
 ```

-Note that if you use 'import' like this, then in the `csspath` option (in the Reveal multimodal options) should be set to false.
-But if you know the actual full path to the CSS file, then you can still use the csspath option and keep cssautoload set to true.
+In that case, the `cssautoload` option (in the Reveal multimodal options) should be set to `false`, to avoid style loading errors.

+> However, if you actually know the correct full path to the CSS file, then you can still use the `csspath` option and keep `cssautoload` set to `true`.

 ### Markup